List of Tour de France general classification winners: History

 After the Second World War, no one dominated the Tour until Louison Bobet, who won three consecutive Tours from 1953 to 1955—he was the first person to achieve this feat.
 This was bettered by the French cyclist Jacques Anquetil, who won four successive Tours from 1961 to 1964.
 Anquetil, who also won in 1957, became the first to win five Tours.
 Anquetil's five victories were matched when Belgian cyclist Eddy Merckx won four successive Tours from 1969 to 1972 and the 1974 Tour.
-Merckx is the only person to have won the general, points and king of the mountains classifications in the same Tour.
-He achieved this in 1969, when he won his first Tour.
+Merckx is the only person to have won the general, points and king of the mountains classifications in the same Tour, which he achieved in 1969.

 Merckx looked to be heading for a record sixth Tour victory in 1975, but Bernard Thévenet beat him, becoming the first French winner in seven years.
-Thévenet won again in 1977; however, he was eclipsed in the following years by fellow Frenchman Bernard Hinault, who won consecutive Tours in 1978 and 1979.
-Hinault won the Tour at his first attempt in 1978; becoming one of 11 cyclists (including Anquetil, Merckx, Hugo Koblet and Fausto Coppi) who managed to do so.
-In 1980, Hinault was going for a third consecutive win, but had to pull out because of tendinitis, and the Tour was won by Joop Zoetemelk.
-Hinault returned in 1981 and won that race as well as the one after that.
-Hinault sat out the Tour in 1983, and another Frenchman—Laurent Fignon—achieved victory.
-Fignon won again the following year, beating Hinault; Hinault recovered in 1985 to win his fifth Tour.
+Thévenet won again in 1977, but he was eclipsed in the following years by fellow Frenchman Bernard Hinault, who won consecutive Tours in 1978 and 1979.
+Hinault won the Tour at his first attempt in 1978, becoming one of 11 cyclists (including Anquetil, Merckx, Hugo Koblet and Fausto Coppi) who managed to do so.
+In 1980, the Tour was won by Joop Zoetemelk, after Hinault had to pull out because of tendinitis.
+Hinault returned and won in 1981 and 1982.
+Hinault sat out the Tour in 1983, and Laurent Fignon, another Frenchman, achieved victory.
+Fignon won again the following year, beating Hinault, before Hinault recovered in 1985 to win his fifth Tour.

 American Greg LeMond became the first non-European to win the Tour in 1986.
-LeMond missed out in 1987 and 1988, but returned in 1989 to win the Tour by finishing eight seconds ahead of Laurent Fignon, the smallest winning margin in the Tour's history.
+LeMond won again in 1989 to win the Tour by finishing eight seconds ahead of Fignon, the smallest winning margin in the Tour's history.
 LeMond also won in 1990.
 In 1991, Spaniard Miguel Induráin won his first Tour.
 Induráin came to dominate the Tour, winning four more Tours consecutively—making him the first person to win five consecutive Tours.
-He tried to win a record-high sixth Tour in 1996, but was beaten by Bjarne Riis, who later admitted to using Erythropoietin.
-Jan Ullrich and Marco Pantani won in 1997 and 1998, respectively; however, Pantani's victory was overshadowed by doping scandals.
+He tried to win a record sixth Tour in 1996, but was beaten by Bjarne Riis, who later admitted to using Erythropoietin.
+Jan Ullrich and Marco Pantani won in 1997 and 1998, respectively, but Pantani's victory was overshadowed by doping scandals.